IshamMohamed/synca/README.md

 Using [C# Source Generators](https://devblogs.microsoft.com/dotnet/introducing-c-source-generators/), this framework shall generate actions in the API project to enable in-process, non-distributed [asynchronous request-reply pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/async-request-reply) for actions.

 ## Internals
-The generated action that follows async request-reply pattern uses `ConcurrentQueue<Func<CancellationToken, (string, Task<IActionResult>)>>` to get the actual long running action to a queue along with a runtime generated GUID to identify the job, store it in the in-process memory cache, implementing `IMemoryCache` and send the reply.
+The generated action that follows async request-reply pattern uses `ConcurrentQueue<Func<CancellationToken, (string, Task<IActionResult>)>>` to get the actual long running action to a queue along with a runtime generated GUID to identify the job, store it in the in-process memory cache, currently implementing non-distributed `IMemoryCache` and send the reply, but the plan to support distributed caching in near future.
 The below is the sequence of operations:
 1) Queue the long running job along with the identifying GUID.
 2) Reply the identifying GUID in the location header to user through `Accepted` HTTP response.
 3) In-process background job, `QueuedHostedService` dequeues the job and executing it.